richard-to/richard-to.github.io/programming/_posts/2025-02-09-jeopardy-live-part-2.md

 It should be noted that I went with a slightly different approach for connecting to the Gemini Multimodal Live API than was described in [Part 1](https://richard.to/programming/jeopardy-live-part-1.html).

 Someone pointed me to the [Gemini Multimodal Live Dev Guide](https://github.com/heiko-hotz/gemini-multimodal-live-dev-guide) which provides examples in javascript.
-Mainly, it showed that it's possible to connect to the API directly from the browswer.
+Mainly, it showed that it's possible to connect to the API directly from the browser.

 This approach is not that secure since it exposes the API key.
 For demo purposes this is a fine if the API key is not one that is enabled for billing.
 For production implementations, you'd probably need a proxy websocket server in front of the Gemini Multimodal Live API connection.